The-Hindu-Paper/The-Hindu-Paper-Downloader/README.md

 ### Privacy Poilicy
 The Hindu Paper Downloader is not is not affiliated to 'The Hindu'.
 All the papers are taken from funtasticfacts.com.
-We sincerly thank Sital Sharma and Shashi Thakur for their work.
+We sincerely thank Sital Sharma and Shashi Thakur for their work.

 ## License
 The Hindu Paper Downloader is a free software: you can redistribute it